 Additionally, an individual may want to specialize if they feel passionate about a certain type of medicine.
 They can make a difference in the lives of people who suffer from a particular issue.

 Can Nurses Have More than One Specialization?

-When a person is deciding what is the best nursing specialty, he or she should consider his or her interests as well as which specialties are in demand and which ones pay the highest.
-Ultimately, what is the best nursing specialty depends on a person’s interests, which may be a reason why a person wants to have multiple specialties.
+When a person is deciding what the best nursing specialty is, they should consider their interests, which specialties are in demand, and which ones pay the highest.
+Ultimately, what is the best nursing specialty depends on a person’s interests, which may be why a person wants to have multiple specialties.

 Why Do Some Specialities Pay More Than Others?

 When a person searches for the highest paying nursing specialties, they will notice a big difference between the income one specialty earns versus another.
 For instance, a nurse specializing in anesthesiology earns more than a nurse who works in family practice medicine.

 Some of the most competitive nursing specialties offer higher pay because of the level of training they receive and the intricate nature of that particular specialty.
 In addition, some of the most competitive nursing specialties offer a person a higher pay is because of the workload a nurse may have in that specialty or the high amount of stress the nurse may have in that specialty.